-What do you think about when you hear the word “moss”?
-A lot us will probably associate moss with a forest, a patch of small green plants on a fallen tree or green speckle from a rock in the woods.
-Moss is one of the most resilient plants in existing, and they are pretty easy to care for and maintain.
-This kind of plant is usually found in moist and “wet” areas – around rivers, streams.
-Those green patches on trees you see – are you guess it right, moss.
-Moss can thrive in harsh conditions whether it’s the dry season or cold/winter season.
+What do you think about when you hear the word “moss?”
+A lot of us will probably associate moss with a forest, a patch of small green plants on a fallen tree, or a green speckle from a rock in the woods.
+Moss is one of the most resilient plants in existence, and they are pretty easy to care for and maintain.
+This kind of plant is usually found in moist and wet areas – around rivers and streams.
+Moss can thrive in harsh conditions, whether it is the dry season or the cold/winter season.
 If you’ve wanted to grow moss in your own home for crafting or DIY home decor, read on for some useful tips.

 Types of Moss